bakkanour/geolocation/README.md

-# praytime-community
+# geolocation

 ### Features
-get lat & long from browser then looking fot city information using openstreetmap.
+Get latitude & longitude from browser then looking fot city information using openstreetmap.

 ### Tech
-praytime-community uses a number of open source projects to work properly:

 * [Nominatim] from openstreetmap
 * [JavaScript]